Komodo/KomodoEdit/README.md

  * Visual C++ 11.0 (aka Visual Studio 2012) and all the Platform SDKs for building Mozilla with vc11 [as described here](http://developer.mozilla.org/en/docs/Windows_Build_Prerequisites).

- * Visual C++ 6.0 (aka Visual Studio 6).
-This is necessary to build the binary Ruby 1.8 extension for Ruby debugging, because Ruby 1.8 is built with VC6.

-   If you don't have VC6, you can configure as follows to exclude that part of the build. `bk configure --without-binary-dbgp-clients ...`

-   Note that this will also skip building the binary debugging bits for *Python* debugging which doesn't require VC6.

  * Install [the latest "MozillaBuild-$ver.exe"](http://ftp.mozilla.org/pub/mozilla.org/mozilla/libraries/win32/) package into *the default dir*
    (i.e. "C:\mozilla-build").

  * Install the [latest ActivePerl](http://downloads.activestate.com/ActivePerl/releases/).

- * Install Ruby, at least version 1.8.4

 See <http://developer.mozilla.org/en/docs/Windows_Build_Prerequisites> for
 more details on Windows build prerequisites.
-However, following the above steps is *meant to be sufficient* to get building Komodo.
+However, following the above steps is *meant to be sufficient* to get Komodo building.

 #### Building Steps